zwets/ident-16s/README.md

         git clone 'https://github.com/tseemann/barrnap.git'

-   Note: on Ubuntu you can instead `sudo apt install barrnap`.
+   Note: on Ubuntu you can instead `sudo apt install barrnap`, though this may install a less recent version.

 1. Add `unfasta` to the directory: